vaskarsarma/Device-Management-App/README.md

 # Device-Management-App
-Application is build using Node/React/Mongo and Socket.IO
+SPA application is build using Node/React/Mongo and Socket.IO

 There are two parts
 - API Layer (Device-Server)